ChilliByte/isaacrg.github.io/goodies.md

 title: Goodies
 ---

-**The following content contains links which I get finanacial or otherwise incentives for.**
+*The following content contains links providing financial or otherwise incentives for.*

 <a name="namecheap"></a>